ynesss10/NextMove---Project/README.md

 5. Wait for review and feedback before merging.

 ## Contribution Guidelines
--Keep your code clean, structured, and well-documented.
+- Keep your code clean, structured, and well-documented.
--Ensure that any new features or fixes are properly tested.
+- Ensure that any new features or fixes are properly tested.
--Maintain consistency with the existing project structure.
+- Maintain consistency with the existing project structure.
--Be respectful and collaborative in discussions.
+- Be respectful and collaborative in discussions.

 ---